 The final section, “Ever Present Tense,” observes the languages of family—the undying obsessions that come with growing up in a household of addiction, imperfect communications, motherhood, and love.
 The manuscript ends with a “feminine ending,” the ultimate “imperfection” of line and sentiment, that which fulfills human and aesthetic needs to fall short, to humble oneself, to be woman/mother/poet, and find her reader.

-Cahnmann-Taylor's honors include a 2015 Beckman Award for Professors Who Inspire, a 2013-14 Fulbright Award (Oaxaca, Mexico), two NEA Big Read Grants (Jeffers 2015; Poe 2016), top Dorothy Sargent Rosenberg Poetry Prizes, a Jewish Currents Prize, First place in Anthropology and Humanism poetry prize, a Leeway Poetry Grant, and a Pushcart Prize nomination by New Verse Daily.
+Cahnmann-Taylor's honors include the 2018 plenary speaker in Jerusalem to the English Teachers Association of Israel; a 2017 Richard Ruiz Scholar-Artist Residency in Guanajuato, Mexico; 2015 Beckman Award for Professors Who Inspire, a 2013-14 Fulbright Award (Oaxaca, Mexico), two NEA Big Read Grants (Jeffers 2015; Poe 2016), top Dorothy Sargent Rosenberg Poetry Prizes, a Jewish Currents Prize, First place in Anthropology and Humanism poetry prize, a Leeway Poetry Grant, and a Pushcart Prize nomination by New Verse Daily.
 Her poems have been featured in the forthcoming Golden Shovel Anthology, the Best of Bellevue Literary Review, The Soutern Poetry Anthology, and on websites for the Centre for Imaginative Ethnography and Savage Minds.
 She publishes Misha’s Poetry Cast [featuring poets on poetry and language education] https://www.youtube.com/playlist?list=PL279E0AF57922CBDD and runs an annual "Seat in the Shade" poetry series in Athens, Georgia every June.

 Follow her blog at http://teachersactup.com